-1. We are, above all, ethical in the way we approach and report stories.
-That means we avoid conflicts of interest, we’re fair and strive always for accuracy, and we don’t accept gifts or freebies from the people and institutions about whom we’re writing.
-We fact-check stories exhaustively, so writers should be prepared to submit a list of sources and source material with their stories.
+- We avoid conflicts of interest, we’re fair and strive for accuracy, and we don’t accept gifts or freebies from the people and institutions about whom we’re writing.
+Our editing process includes detailed fact-checking, so be prepared to provide references.

 What are we looking for in a pitch?

 We love hearing from both new and established writers.
 Your pitch doesn’t need to be perfect but including a few details helps.
 What is your story about?
 Why do you think Atlanta magazine is a good place for it?
 Who are your sources?
 If you haven’t worked with us before, do you have any published writing samples you can share?

 Please be patient.
 Our editors receive dozens of pitches every day and can’t always respond individually.
 Sometimes we file ideas by subject and revisit them later.
 Feel free to send a reminder after a few weeks.